 - Prep the docs and the table.
 The story will come to a big hold if you just need to place and draw everything right as you would like the battle to start.
 Make sure you got the sheets and documentation close, and make sure everyone has a position on the map.
 In this case, nothing beats a well-timed: ‘You guys are up’-moment.

 - Prep the first couple of turns.
 Make sure you know how to approach the first couple of turns from your side.
 When a battle is starting, you would like to spend little time and get to the action and give your players a lot of time to get into the fray.
 Ease the players into the encounter, and don’t spend a long time on the stuff you already know. where you get the obvious out of the way quickly.
 If you’re worried of the time you will roll dice, you could make a list of the first couple of dice rolls per category to speed things up.

 Cater the battle to the legends

-As a storyteller, you know full well what legends would like to achieve.
+As a narrator, you know full well what legends would like to achieve.
 Use this information to your advantage to hit home personal plot points.
 This will give the players an opportunity to let their legends personality come through in battle.
 For example: if a player made a backstory for a legend that has a trauma of a big fire, you could introduce this in a battle.
 So by specifically targeting a legend’s weakness in a battle, you give them an opportunity to role-play, which in turn will let other legends react to that, resulting in a battle worth remembering.